 Jiufen Contributor

-Having itchy feet at a very young age is a motivation for me to escape from a hustle and bustle life, go to more lands to learn more new things, meet more strangers and share these wonderful experiences to more people who have the same hobby.
+Having itchy feet at a very young age is a motivation for me to escape from a hustle and bustle life, go to more lands to learn more new things, meet more strangers and share these wonderful experiences with more people who have the same hobby.

 Essential Items

-Don’t forget to bring the travel medicines, as well your necessary travel kit.
+Don't forget to bring the Travel Medicines, as well as your necessary Travel Kit.

-If Your Next Destination Require a Visa
+If Your Next Destination Requires a Visa

-iVisa will help you with their speed, simple, and secured services with just a minimal chance of being rejected.
+IVISA will help you with their speed, simple, and secured services with just a minimal chance of being rejected.

-Find Your Flight and Transportation to the Destinations
+Find Your Flight and Transportation to The Destinations

-Here you can read my travel tips to find cheap flights.
-You can also use 12Go to book buses, trains, ferries, or transfers to Asian places.
+You can read my travel tips to Find Cheap Flights.
+You can also use 12Go to book buses, trains, ferries, or any transportation to places.

-Book an Accommodation
+Book An Accommodation

 I mostly use Booking.com to find a place for my trip.
-Sometimes I tried to get free credits on Airbnb to book homestays.
+Sometimes I try to Get Free Credits on Airbnb to book homestays.

 Driving Yourself Will be More Enjoyable